luckylittle/zero_footprint_rutorrent_seedbox/README.md

 ansible-role-zero-footprint-ruT-seedbox
 =======================================

 Configures vanilla RHEL8/9 system to be lightweight and bulletproof seedbox running rTorrent and ruTorrent.
 It aims to be secure (SELinux, SSL, Fail2Ban enabled) and creates very few logs (zero footprint).
+It also provides modern autodownloading capabilities.

 Requirements
 ------------